benwhalley/just-enough-r/docs/understanding-interactions.md

 - Clarify/recap what an interaction is
 - Appreciate the importance of visualising interactions
 - Compare different methods of plotting interactions in raw data

+- Visualise interactions based on statistical model predictions
 - Deal with cases where predictors are both categorical and continuous (or a mix)

-## What is an interaction?
+## What is an interaction? {-}

 For an interaction to occur we must measure:

-- an outcome (severity of injury in a car crash, for example)
+- An *outcome*: severity of injury in a car crash, for example.
-- at least 2 predictors of that outcome (e.g. age and gender)
+- At least 2 *predictors* of that outcome: e.g. age and gender.

 Let's think of a scenario where we've measured severity of injury after road accidents, along with the age and gender of the drivers involved.
 Let's assume^[This example is loosely based on figures reported by @kockelman2002driver]: